-- Open Firefox. - Click on Tools and then on Settings. - Click on Advanced. - ▶ Open the Network tab and click on Settings in the Connection area. - Select either No proxy or Manual proxy configuration.
-If you have chosen Manual proxy configuration, in the No proxy for: field, enter the IP block in which the IP address of your SE680 WiMAX modem is found: 192.168.2.0/24 - Click on OK and then OK again to close the Settings window.
+- ▶ Open Firefox.

+- ▶ Click Tools and then Settings.

+- Click Advanced.

+- ▶ Open the Network tab and click Settings in the Connection area.

+- ▶ Select either No Proxy or Manual proxy configuration.
+If you have chosen Manual proxy configuration, in the No proxy for: field, enter the IP block in which the IP address of your SE681 WiMAX is found:

+▶ Click OK and then OK again to close the Settings window.